 Chief Financial Officer

-Mary Beth joined the Straz Center in 2004 as Chief Financial Officer.
+Rossi joined the Straz Center in 2004 as Chief Financial Officer.
 In now serving in her position 10 years, current business oversight areas include Finance, HR, Information Technology, Education Conservatory Programs, Legal and Risk Management.
-Mary Beth holds degrees in finance and accounting from the Rochester Institute of Technology and Nazareth College of Rochester, and is a licensed Certified Public Accountant in Florida and New York, as well as a Certified Management Accountant.
+Rossi holds degrees in finance and accounting from the Rochester Institute of Technology and Nazareth College of Rochester, and is a licensed Certified Public Accountant in Florida and New York, as well as a Certified Management Accountant.
 Her experience includes 29 years of accounting, financial management, planning and analysis along with systems technology for multi-million dollar corporations, as well as public accounting work.
-Before her appointment as CFO, Mary Beth worked as a key financial advisor and controller for various divisions of Cardinal Health, BF Goodrich and Johnson & Johnson.
+Before her appointment as CFO, Rossi worked as a key financial advisor and controller for various divisions of Cardinal Health, BF Goodrich and Johnson & Johnson.

 Vice President of Development

 Britton joined the Straz Center in 1991 as associate director of development, and after serving in various fundraising capacities, she was named Vice President of Development in 2001.
 Britton oversees all areas of fundraising for both the Straz Center and TBPAC Foundation including annual giving, corporate and foundation relations, endowment and planned giving, public funding and special events.
 Under her leadership, the Straz Center surpassed its $30 million capital campaign goal in October 2004.
 She holds a Bachelor of Arts degree in business and English from Wittenberg University and received her M.B.A. from The University of Tampa.
 She is active with several civic and professional organizations and in 2008 received the Wittenberg University National Alumni Citation Award.